NilsSve/Library-vwin32fh/README.md

-# vwin32fh - This has been forked from the original vwin32fh reposoitory on GitHub.
+# vwin32fh - This library has been forked from the original vwin32fh reposoitory on GitHub.
+From VDF-GUIdance: vWin32fh WINAPI file handling
 This is a library that is used by main repositories on the NilsSve site (not libraries)!
 It is being installed automatically when selecting to clone a regular repository.
-From VDF-GUIdance: vWin32fh WINAPI file handling

 Uploaded to GitHub to make it easy to add as a submodule